Solar Energetic Particle Forecasting with Multi-Task Deep Learning: SEPNET: Methodology

 \subsubsection{Loss Function}

 Models are trained with a joint loss function that combines mean squared error (MSE) for regression and binary cross-entropy with sigmoid activation (BCEWithLogitsLoss) for classification.
-Given that the distributions of flare and CME counts are primarily concentrated around zero, with a substantial presence of high values, they are right-skewed and heavy-tailed.
-To address the impact of skewness, a logarithmic transformation was applied after incrementing all count values by 1 to avoid numerical underflow.
-In addition, SEP events are rare relative to non-events, resulting in a highly imbalanced class distribution.
-To address this, we incorporate the Focal loss \cite{lin2017focal} for the classification task, which is designed to mitigate the effects of class imbalance.
+The future flare and CME counts are highly concentrated near zero and exhibit right-skewed distributions with occasional large values.
+To reduce the influent of this skewness during model training, a logarithmic transformation was applied after incrementing all count values by 1 to avoid numerical underflow.
+The distributions for these two targets are visualized in Figure S1 of the Supporting Information.

+For the SEP classification task, we use a combined objective consisting of binary cross-entropy and an additional focal-loss term \cite{lin2017focal}.
+The binary cross-entropy term provides a stable baseline classification objective, while focal loss places additional emphasis on hard and minority-class examples under severe class imbalance.
+Empirically, using BCEWithLogitsLoss alone with a weighted sampler led to a relatively high false-positive rate, whereas the combined formulation performed more reliably than focal loss alone and helped reduce false alarms.
+However, alternative loss formulations may further improve predictive performance and should be evaluated more systematically in future work.

 Formally, let $\hat{y}_{ _\text{Flare},t}$ and $\hat{y}_{ _\text{CME},t}$ denote the predicted future event counts for flares and CMEs at time $t$, respectively, with $y_{ _\text{Flare},t}$, $y_{ _\text{CME},t}$ representing the corresponding ground truth values.
 Let $\hat{y}_{_\text{SEP},t} \in [0,1]$ denote the estimated probability of a general SEP event, where the true binary label is defined as $y_{_\text{SEP},t}\in \{0,1\}$, where $y_{_\text{SEP},t}=1$ indicates the occurrence of an SEP event within the subsequent 24 hours and $0$ otherwise.
 The overall loss function is defined as $\mathcal{L}=\mathcal{L}_{\text{MSE}} + \mathcal{L}_{\text{BCEWithLogits}}+ \lambda \mathcal{L}_{\text{Focal}},$ where Here, $N$ is the total number of samples.
 The Focal loss hyperparameters are set by default as $\alpha=0.25$, a balancing factor that weights the minority class more heavily, and $\gamma=2$, a focusing parameter that adjusts the degree to which easy examples are down-weighted.
 As $\gamma \rightarrow 0$, the Focal loss converges to the standard cross-entropy loss.
 The scalar weight $\lambda$ balances the contribution of the Focal loss relative to the other components and is set to $10$ based on the relative scale of the losses in our experiments.